stackpress/lib/docs/Exception.md

 A new Exception instance with the formatted message.

-### Creating Exceptions from Response Objects
+### 1.2.
+Creating Exceptions from Response Objects

-The following example shows how to create exceptions from response objects.
+The following example shows how to create exceptions from response objects containing error details.

 ```typescript
 const response = {